deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 After the first two modules, the course focuses on things like: signature antivirus bypassing, backdooring portable executables, fuzzing, [egghunters](https://connormcgarr.github.io/Exception-Handlers-and-Egg-Hunters/), [structured exception handler (SEH) exploits](https://connormcgarr.github.io/Exception-Handlers-and-Egg-Hunters/), alphanumeric shellcode, and Cisco exploitation.

-For me, one of the two modules before any assembly/exploit development, that involved manually finding [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion) vulnerabilities and chaining them with other attack vectors to obtain remote code exeuction, was eye opening.
+For me, one of the two modules before any assembly/exploit development, that involved manually finding [Local File Inclusion (LFI)](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion) vulnerabilities and chaining them with other attack vectors to obtain remote code execution, was eye opening.

 I most enjoyed the modules about the exploit development cycle.
 This included: fuzzing to identify vulnerabilities, creating POCs, making precise calculations, defeating constrained buffer space, defeating ASLR on Windows Vista, and adhering to specific alphanumeric constraints.